 Fanai: Celebration can be perceived differently by many different people.
 Coming from a sports environment, a celebration can be as small as a quick high five, fist pump or any of such sort.
 When we sit and work during the working hours, it’s important to keep ourselves excited.
 With the little achievements, we make like cracking the code, or discovering a new way of designing, or learning a new method of doing things; we encourage each other by celebrating the little success we achieved all through the day.
 These quick wins help us achieve bigger goals.

 Q: What’s your advice to other team leaders about the best way to celebrate?

-Fanai: Celebration are at its best when you as a leader and the team feel the whole journey together, fail or success.
-You can even celebrate with a cup of coffee but it’s the challenging work and effort behind the results that matter the most.
-To me, true celebration is not about what you eat or drink to celebrate.
-It’s about the feeling you get though all the work and effort along the way.
-The feeling of achievements, accomplishment, joy, inspiration and motivation that get built-up because of what you did.
-The feeling of wanting to do more is what I call celebration.
+Fanai: Celebration is at its best when you as a leader and the team feel the whole journey together, fail or success.
+You can even celebrate with a cup of coffee, but it’s the challenging work and effort behind the results that matter the most.
+To me, a true celebration is not about what you eat or drink to celebrate.
+It’s about the feeling you get through all the work and effort along the way.
+The sense of achievements, accomplishment, joy, inspiration, and motivation that get built-up because of what you did.
+The feeling of wanting to do more is what I call a celebration.